RandyDaddis/nested-CSS-Grid-and-Flexbox-Playground/README.md

 >**Note:** One of the limitations with CSS Grid Layout Module Level 1 is that Grid items must be direct children of the grid container.

+>**Note:** The optimal solution for this scenario may be to utilize the CSS Grid ‘subgrid’, which is a feature is the main addition to [CSS Grid Layout Module Level 2].
+Unfortunately, it is at the Working Draft stage at this time. ( https://drafts.csswg.org/css-grid-2/#valdef-display-subgrid)

+>**Note:** Pull Requests are welcome!!!

 # References:

 [A Complete Guide to Grid]( https://css-tricks.com/snippets/css/complete-guide-grid/)